fabric8io/docker-maven-plugin/README.md

             <!-- Map ports -->
             <ports>
               <!-- Port 8080 within the container is mapped to an (arbitrary) free port
                    between 49000 and 49900 by Docker.
-The chosen port is stored in the Maven property jolokia.port which can be used later on -->
+The chosen port is stored in the Maven property "jolokia.port" which can be used later on -->
               <port>jolokia.port:8080</port>
             </ports>
           </configuration>